Children’s Book Writing & Illustrating M.F.A.

 ENG 599: Thesis (8 credits)

-The thesis will consist of text and complete sketch dummies for either three picture books, two easy readers, one chapter book, or one graphic novel, plus six finished illustrations, accompanied by a 10-15 page critical essay situating the student’s creative work in the historical and critical context of children’s literature.
+The thesis will consist of text and complete sketch dummies for either three picture books, two easy readers, one chapter book, one illustrated novel, or one graphic novel, plus six finished illustrations, accompanied by a 10-15 page critical essay situating the student’s creative work in the historical and critical context of children’s literature.

 ENG 5XX: Elective critical course related to the genre of the student’s work (4 credits)